rohitmahesh1/PlanForge/README.md

 - Planning is separated cleanly from side effects.
 - Tool execution is centralized behind one host boundary.
 - Calendar state, task state, policies, and undo history all fit into the same workflow model.
-- The eval layer sits alongside the product code instead of being treated as an afterthought.

 ## Architecture